logo

 Theo Adam, Wolfgang Windgassen, Gustav Neidlinger, Erwin Wohlfahrt, Martti Talvela, Gerd Nienstedt, Gerhard Stolze, Zoltán Kelemen, Birgit Nilsson, James King, Leonie Rysanek, Josef Greindl, Thomas Stewart, Martha Mödl

 "I was bowled over.
-It was the year after Wieland Wagner [grandson of the composer, and the festival's radical postwar artistic director] had died; to be able to see his productions was a total knock-out.
+It was the year after Wieland Wagner had died; to be able to see his productions was a total knock-out.
 These bare stagings, where everything was done with lighting.
 The light changed with the music, and the shadows and patterns seemed as archetypal as the music itself.
 Nobody had done that on the stage before.
 I thought it was extraordinary and wonderful."

 1970-1975 (16 cycles) - Wolfgang Wagner